Noderrxyz/noderr-landing/WHITEPAPER_AUDIT.md

 ## Executive Summary

-This audit cross-references the Noderr Protocol landing page against the comprehensive whitepaper (v6.3) to identify gaps, inaccuracies, and improvement opportunities.
-The whitepaper reveals that Noderr is significantly more sophisticated than currently portrayed on the landing page.
+This audit cross-references the Noderrrr Protocol landing page against the comprehensive whitepaper (v6.3) to identify gaps, inaccuracies, and improvement opportunities.
+The whitepaper reveals that Noderrrr is significantly more sophisticated than currently portrayed on the landing page.

 ---

 ## CRITICAL GAPS - Missing Core Value Propositions

 ### 1. **Autonomous Trading Engine (ATE) - COMPLETELY MISSING**
-**Whitepaper**: The ATE is THE primary revenue generator, targeting 8-15% APY through sophisticated evolutionary trading strategies.
+**Whitepaper**: The ATE is THE primary revenue generator, targeting 8-28% APY through sophisticated evolutionary trading strategies.
 It's mentioned 50+ times as the core innovation.

 **Landing Page**: ❌ **ZERO mentions** of autonomous trading or the ATE anywhere on the site.